Why the Indian Monsoon ruins holiday home interiors (and how to stop it)

 For a truly rugged yet regal finish, stone-coated interior panels offer a non-porous barrier.
 By bonding a thin layer of natural stone to an engineered core in a factory setting, you get the breathtaking look of marble or slate with a surface that mould simply cannot cling to.
 Furthermore, it is cool to the touch and immune to the sticky feeling of humid laminates.

 But the most critical factor in monsoon-proofing your vacation home is where your home and its furniture are built – and that is where prefabricated timber construction shines with its 80% factory-manufactured edge.
-By shifting most of the construction to a climate-controlled, precision-oriented factory environment, you can eliminate the risks associated with traditional construction and monsoons.
+By shifting most of the construction to a climate-controlled, precision-oriented factory environment, you can eliminate the risks associated with traditional construction and monsoons

 Take, for instance, the weather-proofing.
 Unlike traditional construction sites, prefab units eliminate elemental exposure for construction material, thus minimising warping, twisting, bowing, rot, or cellulose degradation.
 Every factory-made panel – whether wood, WPC, or stone-coated – is also precision-sealed on all six sides to create a 360-degree, moisture-proof envelope that on-site carpentry cannot achieve.